Insurance Appeals

 UHC Community Plan (Medicaid): State-Specific, RA-Based Windows

 UHC Community Plan corrected claims run on state-specific timely filing rules, typically 90 to 180 days from the original remittance date, because each Community Plan operates under its own state Medicaid contract rather than UHC's national commercial policy.
-For example, UnitedHealthcare Community Plan of Wisconsin's published quick reference guide sets the corrected claim window at 180 days from the original remittance date — matching the commercial default — but other state Community Plans set shorter windows.
+Individual state Community Plan quick reference guides publish their own specific windows, and they vary by state.

 UMR: Why the Self-Funded TPA Diverges from Fully-Insured UHC

 UMR is UnitedHealthcare's third-party administrator for self-funded employer plans, and its corrected claim window is set by the employer's plan document — not by UHC's standard commercial policy.
-Because UMR administers ERISA self-funded group health plans rather than fully-insured UHC contracts, the governing timely filing and corrected-claim terms live in each employer's summary plan description (SPD), and those terms can differ meaningfully from UHC's 180-day commercial default.
+Because UMR administers ERISA self-funded group health plans rather than fully-insured UHC contracts, the governing timely filing and corrected-claim terms live in each employer's summary plan description (SPD), and those terms can differ meaningfully from the commercial figure most commonly cited for fully-insured UHC.

 Submit UMR Claims Through umr.com — Not UHCProvider.com